 The Royal Robbins Alpine Road is for the casual business professional that goes straight from the office to the trail.
 This pair combines a more formal 'office style' with the functionality of a backcountry hiking pant.
-They come with elastic cinch cords in the ankles, and the thigh pocket is relatively discrete.
-They felt interior waist liner also adds to their comfort.
+They come with elastic cinch cords in the ankles, and the thigh pocket is relatively discrete, meaning that it won't look too outdoorsy.
+The felt interior waist liner also adds to their comfort.

 There are a few tradeoffs with these pants.
-Because of their design aesthetic, only one of the pockets has a zipper, which left us wanting a little more security.
-They also have a higher than average proportion of polyester and less elastane than the typical pair, which means that there also isn't quite as much stretch in the fabric.
+They have a higher than average proportion of polyester and less elastane than the typical pair, which means that there also isn't quite as much stretch in the fabric.
+Because of their design aesthetic, only one of the pockets has a zipper, which left us wanting a little more security for our house keys when we went out for a quick hike.
 Even so, their seamless adaptability between the front and backcountry makes them an excellent choice.

 Read Review: Royal Robbins Alpine Road